whatthefoong/working_in_progress/README.md

 4. git status
 5. git add .
 6. git status
-7. git commit -m [comment on what you changed]
+7. git commit -m "[comment on what you changed]"
 8. git push

 ^steps 1 & 2 basically updates your local copy to match master -> if it prompts you for a reason for merge at step 2, just type ':wq' and press enter